66Gramms/tsh/README.md

-# A POSIX compliant shell made in typescript.
+# A (mostly) POSIX compliant shell made in typescript.
 Capabilities include

 - Interpreting shell commands
 - Running external programs and builtin commands like cd, pwd, echo and more.
 - Redirecting standard streams
 - Autocompletion on tab of builtins and external programs
+- History

 # How to run